top of page

 BC SPCA’s “Understanding egg labels

-To see how word choice shapes perspective check out these two sources that break down the meaning behind egg carton labels
+To see how perspective influences word choice check out the two sources below.
+Each source breaks down the meaning behind egg carton labels.

 Interest peaked?
 Check out this study by Nolan et al. (2022):